KevinJC23/BookRecommendationSystem/README.md

 ### Sorting Title Column
 Create a variable named `cf_books_sort` to store the dataset sorted alphabetically by the Title column.

-### Additional Preparation For Collaborative Filtering
+### Encoding And Normalizing Data For Collaborative Filtering
-To prepare the dataset for collaborative filtering, user and item identifiers were encoded into numeric values using mapping dictionaries.
-This encoding allows the data to be used effectively within embedding layers in the model architecture, which learn latent representations of users and items.
-Review scores were normalized to a 0–1 scale to match the expected output range of the sigmoid activation function used during model training.
-Finally, the dataset was randomly shuffled and split into training (80%) and validation (20%) sets, ensuring a balanced and unbiased evaluation of the model’s performance while reducing the risk of overfitting.
+To prepare the dataset for collaborative filtering, UserID and Title were encoded into numeric values using a mapping dictionary.
+This encoding process allows the data to used effectively in an embedding layer in model architecture, that will learn latent representation of UserID and title.
+Review scores were normalized to a 0-1 scale to match the expected output range of sigmoid function that is used during model training.
+Finally, dataset was randomly shuffled and divided into training set (80%) and validation set (20%), to ensure a balance and unbiased model evaluation and to reduce overfitting risks.

 ## Modeling
 ### Content Based Filtering